WNIL: History

 Less than a year later, WNIL changed affiliations to ABC Radio's "Memories/Unforgettable Favorites" (a soft rock/AC and oldies hybrid) and ran that feed even throughout the merger with "Stardust" and the name change to Timeless Classics/Timeless Favorites.
 When 2007 began, local newscasts and talk programs were discontinued, making it an all-music station.
 However, in March 2007, the Timeless radio format was dropped in favor of syndicated talk programming.
 In October 2010, the format was changed to Christian radio, branded as "The Mighty 1290 - Spirited Talk Radio", focusing on "Faith, and Family Values".

 In the summer of 2012, WNIL, along with sister station WAOR (now at 95.7 FM), switched once again to a sports format.
 Most programming came from Fox Sports Radio, except for the Jim Rome show from CBS Sports Radio.
 In April 2014 WNIL and WAOR switched affiliations to ESPN Radio.
-A month later, on May 19, Federated Media announced the sale of WNIL to Marion R. Williams, who already owns WSMK (99.1 FM) in Buchanan; this followed the sale of WAOR to St. Joseph Catholic Radio a week earlier.
+A month later, on May 19, Federated Media announced the sale of WNIL to Marion R. Williams, who already owned WSMK (99.1 FM) in Buchanan; this followed the sale of WAOR to St. Joseph Catholic Radio a week earlier.
 The deal was consummated on August 29, 2014, at a purchase price of $225,000.

-On August 29, 2014 WNIL changed their format to news/talk, simulcasting WTRC-FM 95.3 Niles, Michigan.

-On October 1, 2014 WNIL split from its simulcast with WTRC-FM and changed their format to a soft AC/oldies mix.
+That same day, WNIL changed its format to news/talk, simulcasting WTRC-FM; on October 1, 2014, WNIL split from this simulcast and changed its format to a soft AC/oldies mix.